 UOB YOLO Card v.
 Citi SMRT Card

 Citi SMRT Card is a great card for young professionals seeking convenience and cashback on their commute.
 Both Citi SMRT Card and UOB YOLO Card appeal to average-to-lower-spenders and provide cashback tailored to younger lifestyles.
-For example, Citi SMRT Card has a minimum monthly spend of only S$300, offers 5% cashback on coffee, fast food, and cineplex transactions, and 3% cashback for online shopping.
+For example, Citi SMRT Card has no minimum spend requirement and offers 5% cashback on coffee, fast food, and cineplex transactions, and 3% cashback for online shopping.

 Citi SMRT Card, however, appeals more to young professionals than to individuals seeking 'YOLO' experiences.
 Cardholders enjoy all-in-one functionality and 2% cashback on Auto Top-Ups to support their commute, plus up to 14% in petrol discounts.
 They also earn 5% on groceries and 1% on select recurring bills through One Bill.
 Citi SMRT Card does not offer nightlife privileges or discounts.
 Young adults and average-to-lower-spenders who'd like accessible cashback that balances leisure and essentials, rather than focusing on entertainment and experiences, might consider Citi SMRT Card.